hotosm/fmtm/docs/dev/Backend.md

 5. Once everything is pulled, from the command line run: `docker compose up -d api`
 6. If everything goes well you should now be able to **navigate to the project in your browser:** `http://api.fmtm.localhost:7050/docs`

-> Note: If that link doesn't work, check the logs with `docker log fmtm_api`.
+> Note: If that link doesn't work, check the logs with `docker log fmtm-api`.

 > Note: the database host `fmtm-db` is automatically resolved by docker compose to the database container IP.